 Most people have a set budget for their bathroom remodels, so managing the costs involved is certainly a factor.
 On their own, built-in bathtubs are typically less expensive than freestanding models.
 Of course, you could easily make up the difference in cost with the materials and surrounding elements you choose for your bathroom renovation.
 Freestanding tubs don’t require all those extra additions, so their higher base costs may balance out in the end.

 From the perspective of installation costs, both types of bathtubs are comparable.
 With a freestanding bath, some plumbing considerations could drive up the cost.
 If you choose a location for the tub that isn’t already equipped with fittings for faucets, the cost will naturally be higher.
-On the other hand, expenses often mount when you’re having dividers, tiles, and other features installed for a built-in tub as well.
+On the other hand, expenses often mount when you have dividers, tiles, and other features installed for a built-in tub as well.

-So Which Bathtub Is Best?
+Which Bathtub Is Best?

 Built-in bathtubs are typically less expensive and more efficient.
 They’re not quite as decorative as many freestanding tubs, but you can enhance their appearance in numerous ways.
 While freestanding baths offer more flexibility where placement is concerned, built-in models bring you more versatility and a broader selection of styles and designs.